 - March 4, 2019, @Noah Cain (opens in a new tab) uploaded the first basic code for the desktop in a (now deprecated) custom codebase.

-- April 5, 2019, Horus125 Begain importing some components from capybara for use within Pangolin
+- April 5, 2019, @Horus125 (opens in a new tab) began importing some components from Capybara for use within Pangolin.

-- May 26, App icons were finally added to the launcher, they were not yet functional
+- May 26, 2020, app icons were finally added to the launcher, they were not yet functional.

-- June 12, 2020, @SincerelyFaust (opens in a new tab) migrated the codebase to Apache 2.0 rather than the GPL, the beginning of dahliaOS' transistion to Apache.
+- June 12, 2020, @SincerelyFaust (opens in a new tab) migrated the codebase to Apache-2.0 rather than the GPLv3, the beginning of dahliaOS' transition to Apache.